 Some of the best hotels around hear include:

-- Park Plaza Waterloo, Park Plaza Westminister Bridge, Hamptons – Waterloo and a short walk to Big Ben, Westminster Abbe, Southbank and London Eye.
+- Park Plaza Waterloo, Park Plaza Westminister Bridge, Hamptons – Close to Waterloo Station and a short walk to Big Ben, Westminster Abbe, Southbank and London Eye.

-- Grange Hotel Tower Bridge, Hilton Tower Bridge, Shangri-La At The Shard, Lalit London Bridge – Only a short walk to Tower Bridge, Tower Castle, that’s if you cannot already seem them from your hotel room.
+- Grange Hotel Tower Bridge, Hilton Tower Bridge, Shangri-La At The Shard, Lalit London Bridge – Close to London Bridge Station and only a short walk to Tower Bridge, Tower Castle, that’s if you cannot already seem them from your hotel room.

 Staying In Chelsea and Victoria